juristr/fabiangosebrink.github.io/_posts/2017-08-13-announcing-aspnetcore-webapi-packtpub-video-course.md

 ### Section 1: Basics

+* The Course Overview
-* Exploring the REST principles
+* Exploring the REST Principles
-* Getting to know ASP.NET Core
+* Getting to Know ASP.NET Core
-* Exploring the dotnet Command Line Interface & start the application
+* Exploring the .NET Command-line Interface
-* Summary

 ### Section 2: Exploring ASP.NET Core

-* Creating a new ASP.NET Core project using Visual Studio 2017
+* Creating a New ASP.NET Core Project Using Visual Studio 2017
 * What is Middleware in ASP.NET Core?
 * Exploring the Configuration of ASP.NET
-* Working with different environments
+* Working with Different Environments in ASP.NET Core
-* Summary

 ### Section 3: Building the First Endpoint with ASP.NET Core

-* Creating the Data Storage with Entity Framework Core
+* Creating Data Storage with the Entity Framework Core
-* Creating the first Endpoint with Routing
+* Creating the First Endpoint
-* Adding and updating data
+* Adding and Updating Data
-* Partial updating and deleting data
+* Partially Updating and Deleting Data
-* Summary

 ### Section 4: ASP.NET Core WebAPI – The next steps

-* Using formatters & content negotiation
-* Using validation in your API
+* Formatters and Content Negotiation
+* Enable Logging
+* Validation
-* Adding Logging to your API
+* Introducing API Documentation
-* Adding a Documentation for your API
+* Adding Paging, Sorting, and Filtering
-* Implement paging, sorting & filtering
-* Supporting different versions of your API
+* Versioning Your API
-* Enable Token Authentication on your API (theoretical)
+* Authentication
-* Summary

 ### Section 5: Deploying Web API

-* Deploying your WebAPI on Azure through Visual Studio
+* Deploying Your WebAPI on Azure through Visual Studio
-* Deploying your WebAPI to a Docker Container
+* Deploying Your WebAPI to a Docker Container
-* Summary

 ## Thanks